- Is it better to rent or buy in Australia?

 - Does stamp duty significantly affect the rent vs buy decision?

-- Should I use the First Home Guarantee (FHBG) to buy sooner?
+- Should I use the Australian Government 5% Deposit Scheme to buy sooner?

-- The First Home Guarantee allows eligible first home buyers to purchase with as little as a 5% deposit without paying LMI, with the government guaranteeing up to 15% of the loan.
+- The Australian Government 5% Deposit Scheme (formerly the First Home Guarantee) allows eligible first home buyers to purchase with as little as a 5% deposit without paying LMI, with the government guaranteeing up to 15% of the loan.
+Income caps were removed from October 2025, broadening eligibility.
 This can accelerate entry into the property market, which matters in a rising market.
 However, a smaller deposit means a larger loan, higher repayments, and more interest paid over the life of the loan.
 It also means you start with less equity buffer if prices fall.
 It is worth considering if you can comfortably service the higher repayments.

 - What ongoing costs should I budget for as a homeowner in Australia?